 For Ganache method

 Make your ganache by pouring warm cream over chocolate, whisk together until you have a smooth texture.
 You can use a microwave for 30 second intervals or stove top until the chocolate has melted.
 To determine the quantity use one part cream to one part chocolate/ two parts white milk chocolate.
 Add your preferred food colouring at the end, this keeps the ganache consistency smooth.
 You can start with one drop of food colouring and mix with further drops if required.
-By keeping your food colouring amount less you have more control over the colour.
+By keeping your food colouring amount less you have more control over the colour of your dripping cake.

 For Drip Technique Method

-- Remember: before you begin dripping best is to do a practise round to get your technique right.
-You can do this on an upside down circular container that has an edge close to the shape of your cake.
+Remember: before you begin dripping best is to do a practice round to get your technique right.
+You can do this on an upside-down circular container that has an edge close to the shape of your cake.

-- Once your drip is set and you are happy, you can choose to fill the top of your cake with ganache and decorations.
-If you choose to fill in the top of your cake, make sure your ganache is the right temperature.
-Use your butterknife/cake spatula and begin gently spreading the ganache from the centre to the just before the edge of your cake top.
+Once your drip is set and you are happy, you can choose to fill the top of your cake with ganache and decorations.
+If you choose to fill in the top of your cake, make sure your ganache is at the right temperature.
+Use your butter knife/cake spatula and begin gently spreading the ganache from the center to just before the edge of your cake top.
 The slower you do this the better as you want to prevent any excess ganache from dripping over the edge.

-I hope this article inspires you to forget all your covid-19 anxiety and do something fun in the kitchen.
+I hope this article about the dripping cake challenge will inspire you to forget all your covid-19 anxiety and do something fun in the kitchen.
 If you have any queries regarding the recipes or method please don’t hesitate to send a message.
 If you are proud of your work please do share with us on our social media channels too.
 Good luck!